 Blood tests to detect antibodies to the fungus (serologic tests) and a chest x-ray are typically done.
 In people with a healthy immune system, blood tests can usually detect these antibodies if coccidioidomycosis is present.
 Chest x-rays usually show characteristic abnormalities.
 These findings help doctors make the diagnosis.

-A test that detects antigens Overview of the Immune System (proteins released by the fungus) in urine may also be useful.
+A test that detects antigens (proteins released by the fungus) in urine may also be useful.

 Treatment of Coccidioidomycosis

 Acute primary coccidioidomycosis typically goes away without treatment in otherwise healthy people, and recovery is usually complete.
 However, some doctors prefer to treat such people because of the small chance that the coccidioidomycosis will spread.
 Also, when people are treated, symptoms resolve more quickly.
-Treatment is usually with an antifungal drug, such as fluconazole, for 3 to 6 months.
+Treatment is usually with an antifungal medication, such as fluconazole.

 Progressive coccidioidomycosis is usually fatal unless it is treated, particularly if the immune system is weakened.
-About 70% of people with AIDS die within 1 month after being diagnosed.
+About 70% of people with severe HIV infection or AIDS die within 1 month after being diagnosed.
 For mild to moderate progressive coccidioidomycosis, fluconazole or itraconazole is given by mouth.
 Alternatively, the doctor may treat the infection with voriconazole, given by mouth or by vein (intravenously), or posaconazole, given by mouth.
-For severe cases, amphotericin B is given intravenously.
+For severe progressive coccidioidomycosis, amphotericin B is given intravenously.

 If meningitis develops, fluconazole is given.
 People who have had meningitis due to coccidioidomycosis must take fluconazole for the rest of their life because relapses are common and potentially fatal.

 If bone is infected or if the infection results in spaces in the lung, surgery may be necessary.